yyjhao/docSum/report/report.md

 The co-reference data obtained from Stanford Corenlp is a list of tuples:
 $(c_1, c_2,...,c_n), (d_1, d_2,...,d_n)...$, where $c_i, d_i$ refers to a
 sentence in the article.
-Each tuple represents the occurrence of one entity in sentences.
-So $(c_1, c_2,...,c_n)$ means that a particular entity appears in Sentence $c_1, c_2,...c_n$.
+Each tuple represents the occurrences of one entity in sentences.
+So $(c_1, c_2,...,c_n)$ means that a particular entity appears in Sentences $c_1, c_2,...c_n$.
 Moreover, there can be some $i, j$ such that
-$i /neq j$ and $c_i = c_j$ in some tuples, i.e., if an entity appears for multiple times in a sentence, that sentence will be recorded for multiple times in the tuple.
+$i /neq j$ and $c_i = c_j$ in some tuples, i.e., if an entity appears for multiple times in a sentence, that sentence will appear for multiple times in the tuple.

 SenRank then use this co-reference data to build an adjacency matrix